Frequently Asked Questions:

 - During Phase II, applicants will be expected to tailor their cover letters to each site to which they are applying, describing the fit between the site and the applicant and highlighting the applicant's interests, background, and experience, just as they did during Phase I.

 - Applicants have been told NOT to submit any supplemental materials via the AAPI Online for Phase II, even if a site's application instructions request such materials.
 Instead, sites can request additional materials from selected applicants at a later date (students who receive such requests must provide the information to sites outside of the AAPI Online service, such as via e-mail attachment).
 This restriction was implemented due to the relatively short time frame of the Phase II application process, along with the recognition that programs will only need to review supplemental materials (e.g., testing reports) for the applicants who they interview.

 9. How does the application "deadline" in Phase II work?

-Most Training Directors will choose to shut off the receipt of new applications as soon as they access the selection portal on February 23, 2017.
+Some Training Directors will choose to shut off the receipt of new applications as soon as they access the selection portal on March 1, 2018.
 However, there is no requirement to do so.
-If you access the portal and discover that you have an insufficient number of applications, it is fine to leave your program open to accepting new applications beyond the February 23rd "deadline."
+If you access the portal and discover that you have an insufficient number of applications, it is fine to leave your program open to accepting new applications beyond the March 1st "deadline."
 Keep in mind that, if you leave your program open to new applications, you will need a system to identify new applications that you receive, since they will appear in your AAPI Online portal amidst all of your previously-submitted applications.